 Classic English Lemon Posset

-Lemon Posset is a Classic English dessert dating back to the Middle Ages.
+Lemon Posset is an easy-to-make classic English dessert dating back to the Middle Ages.
 The modern version is chilled, with a velvety smooth texture that magically congeals with only three ingredients – cream, sugar, and lemon.
-Unlike Lady Macbeth who drugged King Duncan’s guards with poisoned posset, you can WOW your guests with this simple to make and elegant dessert from Cooks Illustrated.
+Unlike Lady Macbeth, who drugged King Duncan’s guards with poisoned posset, you can WOW your guests.

 Servings: 6 servings